-These franchises are people that run their own businesses are they are prepared to do more each day to encourage sales, customers and new business.
+These franchisees run their businesses and are prepared to do more daily to encourage sales, customers, and new business.

 When you talk to tenants in other locations and perhaps other shopping centres, gauge their experience, successes, and relevance for another business location.

 The franchisee has a much greater motivation to succeed than does even the best store manager.
 A franchisee has made a significant financial investment in the assets of his or her business.
 He or she has made a conscious choice to be self-employed and sees being part of a franchise system as a way to achieve life goals.